winstxnhdw/lc-hax/README.md

 ## Credits

-Thanks to @Quesoteric for the title GIF.
+Thanks to [Quesoteric](https://github.com/Quesoteric) for the title GIF.